Collagen

 Price distribution

-category proprietary Chicken Cartilage extract (2) 87
+proprietary Chicken Cartilage extract (2)87

 Collagen from chicken sources can be extracted from various parts, including sternal cartilage (rich in Type II) and skin/bones (rich in Type I and III).
 This broad category implies a more generalized chicken-derived collagen, which can offer a spectrum of collagen types.
 It's often valued for its Type II content, which supports joint health, but also contributes to skin, hair, and nail health through Type I and III collagens.